 The Schumacher Center Library

 Home to a number of special collections and archives, the Schumacher Center's Library was established in 1990 to meet the growing need for a research center to steward the rich tradition of community economics.
-Housed in South Egremont, Massachusetts, the library has grown to over 12,000 volumes of unique materials that explore the theory and practice of building ecologically and socially responsible economies.
+Housed in South Egremont, Massachusetts, the library has grown to over 20,000 unique books and documents that explore the theory and practice of building ecologically and socially responsible economies.

 The library catalog is accessible online via the LibraryWorld database program, and books can be searched by title, author, specific collection, and keywords.
 The majority of the holdings have been indexed with the keywords (subject headings) assigned by the Library of Congress.
 More specific keywords were added when standard classification seemed too general to adequately reflect the unconventional and independently published literature.
 A Selected Keyword Index facilitates the identification of alternative and decentralist materials that might be overlooked by standard keyword searches.